ecarrerasmu/CaseStudy2/CaseStudy2.md

 ![*Fig. * Trunk circumferences by tree](Plot2c.png)

-We will analyze the temperatures for countries and their corresponding cities
+We will analyze the temperatures for countries

     #calculate the MAXIMUM by COUNTRY
     #, Temp$City